 Other Career Options

 This list is just a brief overview of the career options available in the healthcare industry with an associate’s degree.
-As you can see, the opportunities are versatile, so it’s possible to find something right for you.
+As you can see, the opportunities are versatile, so finding something right for you is possible.

-Maybe you want to work directly with patients, or you prefer to work behind the scenes.
-Perhaps you want to work closely with a physician, or you would rather work more independently.
+Maybe you want to work directly with patients or prefer to work behind the scenes.
+Perhaps you want to work closely with a physician or would rather work more independently.
 Either way, the healthcare industry is wide open, with healthcare careers in demand that can fit your desires and skills.

 Other sought-after careers in healthcare not mentioned in the list above include nuclear medicine technologists, radiation therapists, MRI technologists, veterinary technicians, medical coders, and cardiovascular technologists.